Frequently Asked Questions

 How long is a Gift Card valid for?eGift Cards can be redeemed up to 12 months after the purchase date - should you need it for longer we will be happy to assist.
 Please email us at [email protected]

 I have lost my decree absolute/ how do I get a certified copy of my decree absolute?Sometimes it's handy to have more than one certified copy if you are in a hurry to change your name.
 You can apply to the court directly that dealt with your divorce and request a certified copy.
 There is normally a charge of £45 for this service.
 For more information click here If you are not sure which court granted your divorce you can request a national search via the central family court.
 The cost is normally £65.
 For more information click here

-I have lost my original marriage certificate/ how do I get a an official copy of my marriage certificate?The General Register Office holds a central copy of all registrations for England and Wales.
-They offer an online ordering service which you can access by clicking: here For marriages registered within the last 18 months, applications should be made to the Register Office in the district where the marriage took place.
+I have lost my original marriage certificate/ how do I get a an official copy of my marriage certificate?The General Register Office (GRO) holds a central copy of all registrations for England and Wales.
+They offer an online ordering service which you can access by clicking: here Copies issued by the GRO are accepted by all government bodies including The Passport Office and The DVLA.
+For marriages registered within the last 18 months, applications should be made to the Register Office in the district where the marriage took place.

 How can I obtain 'certified' copy of a document?Having multiple copies of an original or certified document (marriage certificate/decree absolute/ deed poll/gender reassignment) will help to speed up the name changing process by enabling you to send off multiple requests with documentary evidence in parallel.
 Take one (or several) photocopied document/s together with the original and ask the person to certify the copy by:

 1) writing 'Certified to be a true copy of the original seen by me' on the document